pschmeddes/pschmeddes.github.io/ADR-004-bdd-framework-for-component-testing.md

 ## Consequences
 * All team members must master the use of the BDD framework for component testing.
 * Guidance on the use of the BDD framework is needed.
-* Product owners must provide the acceptance criteria in Gherkin
+* Acceptance criteria must be defined in the Gherkin language.